AgentBossMode/promptius-gui/README.md

 - 🎯 **Event Handling**: Built-in support for user interactions and form submissions
 - 📱 **Responsive Design**: Automatic responsive layouts and grid systems
 - 🚀 **Production Ready**: Battle-tested with FastAPI, React, and modern tooling

+## Use Cases

+Promptius-GUI is perfect for scenarios where agents need to generate dynamic, interactive UIs:

+### Dynamic Data Collection
+An agent generates a bespoke form (date pickers, sliders, inputs) based on the specific context of a conversation.
+For example, booking a specialized reservation that requires custom fields based on the service type.

+### Remote Sub-Agents
+An orchestrator agent delegates a task to a remote specialized agent (e.g., a travel booking agent) which returns a UI payload to be rendered inside the main chat window.

+### Adaptive Workflows
+Enterprise agents that generate approval dashboards or data visualizations on the fly based on the user's query.
+The UI adapts to the data structure and user requirements.

+### AI-Powered Forms
+LLMs can generate complex, multi-step forms with conditional logic based on natural language descriptions, without requiring developers to write form code.

 ## Architecture